-- In the Wi-Fi Setting screen, move to an AP, and then touch . - Select each option, and then enter the required information.
+- In the Wi-Fi Setting screen, move to an AP, and then press [AF] or touch >. - 2 Select each option, and then enter the required information.

 Option Description

 Network Password Enter the network password.

 IP Setting Set the IP address automatically or manually.